stuartellis/sve-personal-website/content/articles/just-task-runner.md

 ### Adding a Private Copy of just to a Project

 The instructions that are provided in the previous section install a copy of _just_ that is shared.
 To install a copy of _just_ that is private to a project, you have several options.

 Rust and Node.js projects may use packages for _just_.
-You may also install _just_ in Docker container images for any project, using either operating system packages or a setup script, as described in the previous section.

 To add _just_ to a Node.js project, use the [just-install](https://www.npmjs.com/package/just-install) npm package.
 To include _just_ in a Rust project, add [just](https://crates.io/crates/just) as a package in Cargo.

+You may install _just_ to a directory in the project with a setup script, as described in the previous section.

+You may also include _just_ in the container images for any project, using either operating system packages or a setup script, as described in the previous section.

 ## Creating a User justfile for Global Tasks